 - The Teaching English to Speakers of Other Languages (TESOL) stream (3 units), which provides you with the background and skills to teach students from Non-English Speaking Backgrounds (NESB).

-You may choose electives from between these three streams of from other electives offered.
+You may choose electives from between these two streams or from other electives offered.
 You can also choose elective units from across the University, for example, psychology speech and hearing or indigenous education.

 School experience forms a significant part of the degree.
 You will work in schools in various capacities and for varying lengths of time throughout the program, culminating a final term-long internship (usually 10 weeks).
 During the internship, you will have the major responsibility for a class, under the supervision of a mentor teacher.
 There are often opportunities for a country practice or an interstate or international internship.